Posted on Tuesday, June 4th, 2024 at 9:00 am

 Advocating for Your Fair Share

 On the other hand, you may be a non-disabled spouse concerned about losing access to your partner’s LTD income after a divorce.
-You want to ensure that you receive an equitable distribution of marital assets and appropriate levels of alimony and child support, given the circumstances.
+Given the circumstances, you want to ensure that you receive an equitable distribution of marital assets and appropriate levels of alimony and child support.

 To achieve this goal, work with a divorce lawyer who understands the intricacies of dividing disability benefits.
 Your attorney can investigate the details of your spouse’s policy, calculate the marital portion of benefits, and present arguments for including LTD income in support calculations.
 They will also help you evaluate proposed property settlements and their impact on your financial security.